MoggStephen/qr-code-component-main/README.md

 - Mobile-first workflow
 - Always using alts on images and using aria attributes where i can.
 - Using comments for readability
+- Using apropriate font-size, padding, width, padding/margin and border-radius units.

 ### What I learned

 Ive never used transform before so i definitely have learnt about some of its uses.
+Will use flexbox in the future though

 ### Continued development

 Always mobile first!
+Use flexbox.
+Stick to using custom css properties
+Stick to using the apropriate css units for sizing.

 ## Author